ausevo/ausevo.github.io/conference.md

 Mark your diaries for the welcome reception on the 24th of November, and the conference dinner on the 27th.

-**Please watch this space to for more details and information about registration in the near future!**
+**Please watch this space for more details and information about registration in the near future!**